 You may need to accept or decline certain aid options by clicking on the "Accept/Decline Aid" button near the bottom of the letter.
 This will bring up a new page.

 Any grants and scholarships are automatically accepted by our system.

 Other forms of financial aid, including Federal Work-Study and loan options, can be accepted in full, as partial amounts, or declined.

 Once you’ve finished accepting or declining aid options, you’ll be asked to read our terms and conditions before clicking the "Submit Decision" button.

 If you have other scholarships that aren’t reported on the financial aid notification, you should click "Request Changes" near the bottom of the page.
 These may include outside scholarships from private organizations, service organizations such as rotary clubs, school-related organizations such as booster clubs, and more.

 You’ll then see two boxes.
 In the top box, you should add the name of the award you’ve received and its amount.

 If you need to request other changes to your financial aid notification, you should use the bottom box.
 For example, if a parent has been denied the Parent PLUS loan, you may request to borrow additional unsubsidized loan funds.
-If your situation has changed since submitting the FAFSA, you may also be advised to fill out a special circumstances form on Financial Aid’s website.
+If your situation has changed since submitting the FAFSA, you may also be advised to fill out a special circumstances form, which becomes available in mid-February.
+It may be found on Financial Aid's forms webpage.

 Calculating the Financial Aid Notification